UK PM Boris Johnson dares opposition to vote no-confidence | DW | 25.09.2019

-"Come on" said UK Prime Minister Boris Johnson as he challenged opposition parties on Wednesday to vote no-confidence in the Conservative-led government, which could trigger a general election.
+"Come on" challenged UK Prime Minister Boris Johnson, as he called on opposition parties on Wednesday to vote no-confidence in the Conservative-led government, a move which could trigger a general election.

-The fiery exchanges tookplace in the UK parliament as it held its first session following a suspension that the Supreme Court ruled illegal a day earlier.
+The heated exchanges took place in the UK parliament as it held its first session following a suspension that the Supreme Court ruled illegal a day earlier.

 Referring to the Supreme Court ruling in his address, Johnson said proroguing parliament was a political matter and not the place for the court to rule on stating "the court was wrong."